 This year I have come to the realization that in order to make real progress, I would have to follow the S.M.A.R.T method of goal-setting.
 Goals should be specific, measurable, attainable, realistic, and timely.
 Saying that I want to stick to a budget isn’t a goal in itself.
 Rather, that would be a means to an end.
 Why am I sticking to a budget?
 For what end am I giving up that cute top at Anthro?
 What am I saving for and for how long?
 The goal is not specific enough, and so it is easy for me to lose sight of why I am “depriving” myself.
 Now if I say that I am saving up for a vacation to Disney World in July, the focus is much more clear.
 I can either spend now and not go or I can save up for that wonderful experience later.

 So as 2017 comes to a close, I reflect on all the good things of this past year: watching the kids as they grow and sharing in their accomplishments and struggles, actually going to Disney World (yay!), finally starting this blog.
 And as 2018 approaches, it is time to make those New Year’s resolutions, but this year in a smarter way.
-By setting specific, simple goals that are measurable and realistic, I can make steady, but lasting change.
+By setting specific, simple goals that are measurable and realistic, I can make slow, but steady and lasting change.

 And no, I’m not giving up my morning coffee.
 Or my afternoon one.
 Here’s to a wonderful 2018.
 Cheers!